DevanshSrajput/DevanshSrajput/README.md

 Model Persistence: Joblib

 Project Structure
 The project is organized into a main application, a training script, and a separate page for analysis.
+The images folder contains screenshots of the application.

 loan_predictor/
 ├── pages/
-│   └── 1_Analysis_Dashboard.py  # The Streamlit page for detailed analysis.
+│   └── 1_Analysis_Dashboard.py
+├── images/
+│   ├── 1.png
+│   ├── 2.png
+│   ├── 3.png
+│   ├── 4.png
+│   └── 5.png
-├── app.py                       # The main Streamlit script for the prediction UI.
+├── app.py
-├── train_model.py               # Script to preprocess data and train the ML model.
+├── train_model.py
-├── requirements.txt             # A list of all necessary Python packages.
+├── requirements.txt
-├── train_u6lujuX_CVtuZ9i.csv    # The training dataset.
+├── train_u6lujuX_CVtuZ9i.csv
-└── test_Y3wMUE5_7gLdaTN.csv     # The test dataset (for reference).
+└── test_Y3wMUE5_7gLdaTN.csv

 Setup and Installation
 Follow these steps to set up and run the project on your local machine.